jprevitalli/jprevitalli/README.md

-## Hey There!
+## Hey there!
 Welcome to my profile!
 How is it going? 👋

 My name is Jonathan Nunciato Previtalli, i'm from Brazil! 👱🏼 🇧🇷